-You must reserve a Cloud Run hostname for the ESPv2 Beta service in order to configure the OpenAPI document or gRPC service configuration.
+You must reserve a Cloud Run hostname for the ESPv2 service in order to configure the OpenAPI document or gRPC service configuration.
 To reserve a hostname, you will deploy a sample container to Cloud Run.
-Later, you will deploy the ESPv2 Beta container onto the same Cloud Run service.
+Later, you will deploy the ESPv2 container onto the same Cloud Run service.

 Make sure that Cloud SDK is authorized to access your data and

 - Log in.

 - On the new browser tab that opens, choose an account that has the Editor or Owner role in the Google Cloud project that you created for deploying ESPv2 to Cloud Run.